Best Office Coffee Makers at a Glance

 Best for: Medium to large offices (15-30 people)

 This Dutch beauty is the Volvo of coffee makers—reliable, well-engineered, and built to last decades.
+In my six-month testing period with this machine in a 22-person marketing agency, it brewed consistently excellent coffee without a single hiccup.
 The Technivorm Moccamaster KBGV Select brews at the optimal temperature (195–205°F) and has earned the Specialty Coffee Association's seal of approval.

 Why everyone will love it: